 The new Al Seef waterfront area of Dubai, wedged between the historic neighbourhood of Al Fahidi and Dubai Creek, has quickly become our new favourite, for strolling and enjoying the ambience of this recreated waterside township.
 Added to the fun is the quirky little Museum of Illusions, packed with optical eye tricks!

 Under 5’s are free.
 Much cheaper to get tickets in advance

 Jumping Jaxx soft play at Jump Boxx

 This mega indoor trampoline centre is the best suited for those with under 5’s to consider.
 From crawlers to 5 years old are welcome in the supervised soft play area within the Larger Jump Boxx complex.
-Great for a mixed-age group.
+Great for a mixed-age group activity indoors in Dubai.

 Other kid-friendly indoor attractions in Dubai